async-thomas/fullstack-interview-task/README.md

 Admin - localhost:8083
 - `/investments/:id` get an investment record by id
 - `/report` generate a csv investments report and POST csv data to `/investments/export`

+## Questions

+### How might you make this service more secure?
+- Add controls to limit the IP addresses that requests can come from.
+- Use authentication to identify who is accessing each resource before returning a response.
+- Set authorization requirements for each endpoint and after a user has been authenticated, ensure the user has sufficient privileges to access the resource.
+- Use API keys and ensure all keys are saved securely, e.g. not commiting to github repos, writing in text files on computers etc.
+- Take appropriate precautions against CSRF such as implementing CSRF tokens.
+- If JWTs are implemented, ensure that they are not stored on any client local storage making them vulnerable to XSS attacks and instead store them inside a httpOnly cookie.
+- Use https.

+### How would you make this solution scale to millions of records?
+- Connect the service directly to a database of the investments and companies if possible.
+- If the list of companies or investments becomes large, it will be important to request the data in parts, for example implementing pagination that limits the size of each request.
+- Implement a queue based system and break the report generation down into smaller chunks that can be processed concurrently.
+- Add more resilience into the system to ensure that any miformatted data is identified before producing unwanted side effects.
+Type validation such as Joi, could be employed to ensure data types are correct.

+### What else would you have liked to improve given more time?
+- Add testing for the API endpoints.
+- Connect the endpoints to a database.
+- Add additional endpoints for other services.
+- Learn more about Ramda.